LukasLai/workAPP/README.md

 1.User Interface: The UI is built using the Fyne library, offering a visual interface where users can perform actions through buttons.

 2.Review Feature: Users can choose from various review options such as "Thanks," "Sound," "Bad smell," etc. The selected review content is displayed on the UI.
+  Also using random seed, to make the output different everytime we use.

 3.Order List Feature: Users can enter content in the order window, click the "Sent" button, and the system parses the content to display in a list.
   The app provides a copy feature to copy the list to the clipboard.